 With that being said, some things just need to be taught, and so Immerse students attend four, two-day instructional seminars each year (February, April, June, and November) where they learn deeply and interact with their colleagues.
 Additionally, students participate in an Immerse orientation and Logos Bible Software training session upon their intake, and are required to participate in two, semi-annual exegetical workshops per year.
 Each of these additional tasks occurs immediately before the instructional seminar (in June and November).

 If we’re committed to making ministry leadership training accessible to the widest number of candidates, then we also need to commit to making it affordable.
 For this reason, tuition in the Immerse program is fully covered via scholarship; there are, however, a few small fees to help cover the cost of the program, including an annual management fee (roughly $500), fees for each instructional seminar (roughly $100), and the cost of Logos Bible Software (roughly $400).
 The average annual cost to students to participate in the Immerse program is $1000; the total cost for a four-year degree is approximately $4500 (four annual fee cycles, plus Logos Bible Software).
 In contrast, the average M.Div. costs approximately $40,000.

 If what we’ve described above seems like a good idea to you, then let’s explore together what partnership looks like.
 Whether you’re a potential student, a potential mentor, or someone in a Fellowship Pacific congregation interested in developing leaders, we’d love to talk to you because we believe that if we own the responsibility for ministry leadership development together, we’ll see amazing gospel transformation in our region and beyond.

-For more details you can contact the Immerse Advisory Team through Mark Carroll (604-888-7592).
+For more details you can contact the Immerse team through Eric Fehr (604-888-7592).
 We look forward to beginning the conversation with you!